ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% table "census-data.csv" "census-emily" "year,type,town,name,age,Computed-birthyear,birthplace,occupation,industry" "**United States Federal Census** and **New York, U.S., State Census** accessed via [ancestry.com](https://www.ancestry.com)" "firstname" "=" "Emily" "Summary of Census Data" %}}

 Emily was likely named for one of her ancestors, although, as the name Mary is quite common within both the Mills and Hallock families, there are several candidates for whom.
-Presumably she went by Emily in casual circumstances to distinguish her from her mother, and in more formal contexts, she would typically use "M. Emily Mills", particularly in later years.
+Emily's middle name may be in memory of Edward's sister who died over a decade before Emily was born.
+Presumably she went by Emily in casual circumstances to distinguish her from her mother, and in more formal contexts, she typically used "M. Emily Mills", particularly in later years.

 The date of birth on Emily's headstone is incorrect: